Find answers to frequently asked questions about the NDRH Housing Stabilization program.

 Applicants who have received a Letter of Commitment under NDRH Housing Stabilization can log into their portal and download a copy of their Letter of Commitment.
 If you are working with a housing facilitator, you may contact them to receive a copy of your Letter of Commitment.

-Does my Letter of Commitment expire?
+Steps for Updating Letter of Commitment

 If you have a past rental debt that is preventing you from finding stable housing, you may submit a request for a barrier to housing payment to cover this debt.
-Barrier to housing payments can be paid up to $5000.
-If the past debt is greater than $5000, the debt will not be eligible for assistance.

 Applicants are only able to utilize their Letter of Commitment for one residence.
 Since NDRH Housing Stabilization only provides short term assistance, having applicants stay at the residence they were approved for ensures housing stability.